-If your goal is related to going to the gym, pack your gym bag the night before planning to go to the gym and put it with your stuff or in your car.
-Or put your workout clothes out on the side for a morning workout to encourage you to get up and get started straight away.
+If your goal is related to going to the gym, pack your gym bag the night before you plan to go and put it with your stuff or in your car.
+Or put your workout clothes on the side for a morning workout to encourage you to get up and start immediately.

 6. Track How You’re Doing

 Always keep track of how you are progressing.
 By doing this, you can look back and see how far you have come from starting your goal to reaching it.
-This is massively helpful for when you are feeling discouraged.
-By seeing that you are working hard and you have improved can really help push you forwards.
+This is massively helpful when you are feeling discouraged.
+A visual representation that shows you are working hard and you have improved can really help push you forwards.

 There are tons of ways to track your progress, from planners to apps, and you can download them and get started.
-They are mostly self-explanatory, but if you can't find one you like, make your own.
-That way you can set them out in your own style, and maybe even have a little fun making it look nice, you are going to be looking at it a lot after all.
+They are mostly self-explanatory but make your own if you can’t find one you like.
+That way, you can set them out in your own style and maybe even have a little fun making them look nice; you are going to be looking at them a lot, after all.

 Or you can try ours, available to download at the bottom of the page!

 7. Don’t Let Small Failures Put You Down

 The most important point, which we have mentioned briefly, is don’t let little failures get you down.
 No one is perfect, and if you slip up one day, take a cheat day, or don’t make that small target, it’s not the end of the world.

 Remind yourself why you are doing this, pick yourself back up and get back to it as best you can.
 You can always adapt that next milestone to account for this; your plan is not set in stone.
 And always remember, any progress is good progress!